ztyyLV/web-twain-docs/info/api/WebTwain_Buffer.md

 **Parameters**

-`index`: Specify the image to be analyzed.
+`index`: Specify the image in buffer to be analyzed.
 `minBlockHeight`: Minimum height of mark to be detected.
 `maxBlockHeight`: Maximum height of mark to be detected.